-All the social policies, laws, regulations, and resulted social changes are based on sociological research and findings.
+All the social policies, laws, regulations, and resulting social changes are based on sociological research and findings.
 In case of distorted facts and findings, it would impact the other areas of social policymaking.
 Ultimately, the results would impact the whole society.

 Therefore, Max Weber suggested that the researcher must not apply his personal ideas, values, and beliefs to his findings.

 Is being Value Neutral easy for the Researcher?

 Definitely not!
 Rather, it is very difficult to maintain value neutrality during research.